shunqiliu/IoT-edge-computing/CLI/Readme.md

+# CLI on SAM W25.
-# This file is the implementation of CLI on SAM W25.
+This project is the implementation of CLI on SAM W25, compiled by Atmel Studio 7.0, running on Windows 10.
+User should use teraterm, or similar serial communication software to test the project.
 ## commands for CLI
 ### help
 #### Description